ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-leaks.md

 	    POSTGRES_DBPASSWD: ${SECRET_KEY}
 ```

-### Hard-coded password
+### **Hard-coded password**
+{{% alert color="info" %}}
+ID: "HS-LEAKS-26"
+{{% /alert %}}

-> The software contains hard-coded credentials, such as a password or cryptographic key, which it uses for its own inbound authentication, outbound communication to external components, or encryption of internal data.
+The software contains hard-coded credentials, such as a password or cryptographic key, which it uses for its own inbound authentication, outbound communication to external components, or encryption of internal data.
 For more information checkout the CWE-798 \([https://cwe.mitre.org/data/definitions/798.html](https://cwe.mitre.org/data/definitions/798.html)\) advisory.

-Código vulnerável
+**Código vulnerável**

 ```go
 package main